A project of

 Regionally: Stable, for the moment, following a sharp decline

-The mean (thick, dark brown line) annual estimate of Winter Wren abundance—calculated as the annual sum of estimated Winter Wren within the local area (a 4-hectare circle) surrounding all 791 Mountain Birdwatch sampling stations.
-The lighter vertical bars represent the 95% Bayesian credible interval (a measure of the uncertainty around the abundance estimates).
+The mean (thick, dark line) annual estimate of Winter Wren abundance—calculated as the annual sum of estimated Winter Wren within the local area (a 4-hectare circle) surrounding all 791 Mountain Birdwatch sampling stations.
+The thinner, lighter lines represent less probable estimates of the annual abundance.

 The numbers of Winter Wrens counted during Mountain Birdwatch surveys have been declining since at least 2012.
-Since 2010, the overall numbers of Winter Wren in our study area have changed by -3.07% per year (95% Bayesian credible interval = -3.74% to -2.34%).
-This equates to a ~31% overall reduction in population size.
-In the both Mountain Birdwatch and the Breeding Bird Survey data sets, Winter Wren numbers fluctuate up and down frequently–these fluctuations may be related to severe winter mortality.
+Since 2010, the overall numbers of Winter Wren in our study area have changed by -2.70% per year (80% Bayesian credible interval = -4.50% to -0.85%).
+This equates to a ~30% overall reduction in population size over the last 14 years.
+In the both Mountain Birdwatch and the North American Breeding Bird Survey data sets, Winter Wren numbers fluctuate up and down frequently–these fluctuations may be related to severe winter mortality.

-Mean annual population trends and population change (with 95% Bayesian credible intervals [CRI]) for Winter Wren from 2010 through 2022.
+Mean annual population trends and population change (with 80% Bayesian credible intervals [CRI]) for Winter Wren from 2010 through 2023.
 A red dot indicates strong evidence for a negative trend.
-Strong evidence is suggested for a trend when the probability of population increase or decrease (from 2010 to 2022) equals or exceeds 95%.
+Strong evidence is suggested for a trend when the 80% CRI does not contain zero.

 RegionMean annual